 - Memory activity

 - Network Bandwidth utilization

 The pricing structure of Monitis is a pay-as-you-go format with influencers including the number of servers and the number of users that you want to monitor each month.
 You get a 20 percent discount if you sign up for the annual plan.
-However, that scenario supposes that your monitoring volume will remain the same all through the year.
-The pay-as-you-go model is a very interesting proposition for cash-strapped start ups.
+However, that scenario supposes that your monitoring volume will remain the same all throughout the year.
+The pay-as-you-go model is a very interesting proposition for cash-strapped startups.
 However, you will need to keep adjusting your plan rate if you don’t have any historical records on transaction throughput when you sign up for the plan.